 The European Commission allocated €24 million in humanitarian funding for Palestine in 2018.
 In the West Bank, €4.7 million was allocated in 2017 to families living in Area C and East Jerusalem for legal assistance, emergency response to demolitions and evictions, and material assistance for essential services.

 In the Gaza Strip, €13.5 million was allocated in 2017 to programmes designed to address poverty and the worsening living conditions of populations affected by the Israeli land, air and sea blockade.
 This is done mostly through shelter assistance, the delivery of healthcare and water and sanitation, disaster preparedness and protection activities.
 Food assistance is provided mainly through unconditional cash support to households with an especially fragile economic situation, as well as by boosting agricultural production of small and medium producers.

-Since 2000, EU Humanitarian Aid has provided more than €700 million in humanitarian aid to help meet the basic needs of the Palestinian population in the Gaza Strip and the West Bank.
+Since 2000, the European Commission has provided more than €700 million in humanitarian assistance to help meet the basic needs of the Palestinian population.

 * The designation of Palestine shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.